 You are on our United Kingdom site

-Other employment reforms beyond the Employment Rights Bill
+Other employment reforms beyond the ERA 2025

-Separately, the Data (Use and Access) Act 2025 (‘DUA Act‘) passed on 19 June 2025, which proposes some reforms in respect of data privacy and AI that, although not necessarily linked to the Plan to Make Work Pay, may be of interest to employers.
+Separately, the Data (Use and Access) Act 2025 (‘DUA Act’) passed on 19 June 2025, containing reforms in respect of data privacy and AI that, although not necessarily linked to the Plan to Make Work Pay, may be of interest to employers.
 We discuss aspects of the DUA Act relevant to employers in brief in the Data Privacy and AI page.
 The DUA Act, however, is not included in the Timings etc part of this reform hub.

 Subscribe to our Newsletter